Thursday, March 4, 2021

 5. Approval of Minutes

-A motion was made by Commissioner York to approve the Draft City Commission Minutes for March 05, 2020.
-Deputy Mayor Miller seconded the motion and motion carried unanimously.
+Commissioner Duryea made a motion to approve the Draft Workshop Minutes and Draft City Commission Meeting Minutes of February 18, 2021.
+Deputy Mayor Miller seconded the motion, and the motion carried unanimously.

 6. Special Presentations

 A. FY 2020 Comprehensive Annual Financial Report - McDirmit Davis, LLC (Tammy Campbell)

 Tammy Campbell, McDirmit Davis, LLC, came forward to present this item.

 Brent Mason, Finance Director, came forward.
 He stated that the City received a clean audit for FY 2020.
 He thanked his staff for a job well done.

 Mayor Mealor addressed Mr. Mason and thanked him for a job well done.

 Mrs. Campbell started her presentation by mentioning a few highlights.
 The City received the certificate of achievement for the 2019 Annual Report, and this 2020 report is also being submitted.
 We believe that once again, the City will receive a certificate for excellence in financial reporting.
 She continued by saying the City received an unmodified audit report, and this is the best type of opinion you can get.
 Our audit reports and the other report sections state that the City complies with the laws, regulations, and contracts we tested.